rancher/elemental-docs/versioned_docs/version-1.4/troubleshooting-upgrade.md

 :::info Two stages job process

 Note that the upgrade process is performed in two stages.
-You will notice that the same job is ran twice and the first one ends with the `Uknown` Status and will not complete.
+You will notice that the same job is ran twice and the first one ends with the `Unknown` Status and will not complete.
 **This is to be expected**, as Elemental relies on the job to be ran again after the machine restarts, so that it can verify the new version was installed correctly.
 You will notice a second run of the job, this time completing correctly.